LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 Wet-rated means the product is designed to operate in environments where the possibility of water exposure exists.

-Wet-rated lighting fixtures are suitable for aquariums as they can handle direct exposure to water.
+Wet-rated lighting fixtures are suitable for aquariums as they handle direct exposure to water.

 For lighting fixtures to work when exposed to moisture, they need to be designed accordingly.

-Water shouldn’t enter the light’s internal parts, where it can cause short circuits or corrosion.
+Water shouldn’t enter the light’s internal parts, where it causes short circuits or corrosion.

 As the LED aquarium lights run on electricity, there’s always a risk of an electric shock or fire if the lights get wet because water is a good conductor of electricity.